fbresolin/.NET_course_patel/README.md

-.NET course with a complete .NET application provided by Bhrugen Patel.
+Development of a complete .NET application using MVC and Razor Pages with database communication